English

 Do I need separate tickets for these events?

 Most of the museum’s exhibitions are held at the cafe, overlooking the garden.
-You do not need separate National Archaeological Museum Athens events tickets to enter the limited exhibitions.
+You do not need separate National Archaeological Museum Athens tickets to enter the limited exhibitions.
 Some talks and workshops by historians and scholars may require you to pay a minimal fee.
 Upon entering the museum, enquire at the information desk if the events you plan to attend require any charges.

-Which events at the National Archaeological Museum are a must-visit?
+Which events are a must-visit?

 The ‘Shadows of Fire’ by Andreas Nikolaidis, on display from 14th May to 5th June 2024, is a must-see exhibition at the Archaeological Museum in Athens.
 The artist uses fire motifs to bring out feelings of nostalgia among the spectators.
 The artworks also depict a connection between the past and the present and the real and the imaginary.